geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

 *Enable*: Check this option to enable the Z39.50 server, uncheck it to disable the Z39.50 server.

 *Port*: This is the port on which GeoNetwork will be listening for incoming Z39.50 requests.
 Z3950 servers can run on any port, but 210 (not recommended), 2100 and 6668 are common choices.
-If you have mutliple GeoNetwork nodes running on the same machine then you need to make sure each one has a different port number.
+If you have multiple GeoNetwork nodes running on the same machine then you need to make sure each one has a different port number.

 GeoNetwork must be restarted to put any changes to these values into use.